All Episodes

 There's a lot of truth.

-Just it's based on a lot of truth.
+It's based on a lot of truth.

 Just this is what this is what they want.

-This is what the president's gonna do.
+This is what the president's going to do.

-This is what this is where your choice is.
+This is where your choice is.

 You know, this is what will preserve liberty and freedom for future generations.

-This is now the republic.
+This is now the Republic.

 Can you keep it moment?

-This is freedom is it matters.
+This is why freedom is.

 That's why freedom, as Reagan said, is just but one generation away from extinction.

-We're I think we're at that moment.
+I think we're at that moment.

 I agree with you.